raghavkgarg/sanvasify/README.md

 # Sanvasify

-Sanvasify is a web application that allows users to browse, search, and filter information about mutual funds.
-It provides a simple and intuitive interface for exploring a large dataset of fund schemes, with automated data fetching from AMFI (Association of Mutual Funds in India).
+Sanvasify is a web application that allows users to browse, search, and analyze mutual fund schemes.
+It provides an intuitive interface for exploring fund data with automated data fetching from AMFI (Association of Mutual Funds in India) and historical NAV trend visualization.

+## Features

+- **Check SIF NAV**: View current Net Asset Value for mutual fund schemes with advanced filtering
+- **NAV Trends**: Interactive charts showing historical NAV performance with statistics
+- **Database Backend**: DuckDB for efficient storage and querying of historical data
+- **Automated Data Fetching**: Scheduled fetching from AMFI with configurable intervals
+- **Parquet Storage**: Efficient columnar storage format for NAV data

 ## Project Structure